directus/directus/docs/reference/system/server.md

 ### Response

 `project` **object**\
 Public information about the project.
-Used to render the Admin App public pages.
+Used to render the Data Studio public pages.

 See [the settings object](/reference/system/settings#the-settings-object) for more information on the individual properties of the `project` object.